riosdanny/react-cc-validation/README.md

 ## Known issues

 #### State update lag
 The state's `maxLength` property changes based on the issuer: 15 for American Express, 16 otherwise.
 However, if the user replaces text by selecting text and pasting, it may not trigger updates in time due to state updating asynchronously.
+See [here](demo/selection_error.gif).

 #### Credit card number formatting
 Credit card numbers should follow their respective spacing as seen on their actual cards.